 3-4 Resolution Way, SE8 4NT

 This gem of a bar is packed with life, soul, Jamaican food and dangerously drinkable punch.
-The menu changes on a weekly basis but you’ll pretty much be guaranteed to find excellent jerk and curry knocking about for a bloody good time.
+Which is why we've whacked it on this round-up to the finest Caribbean restaurants in London.
+Buster Mantis's menu changes on a weekly basis but you’ll pretty much be guaranteed to find excellent jerk and curry knocking about for a bloody good time.
 Jerk jackfruit and braised callaloo will keep the vegans among us satiated while the curry goat satisfies a far meatier spot of one’s skull.
 Be warned, though, as dishes tend to run out fast and the chances of getting your first choice are slim on a busy night.
 It has a space devoted to everything from life drawing to art exhibitions, and Wednesdays see Buster Mantis host weekly jazz nights.
 Dancing on a school night?
 Go on then.